-Student Application Deadline: Mayank Malik (mayank.malik@bayer.com) must receive applications by May 9, 2022.
+Student Application Deadline: Cara McCauley (cara.mccauley@corteva.com) must receive applications by May 9, 2023.
 Please put "WSSA Travel Enrichment Experience" in the subject line.

 Description of Scholarship: Scholarship winners will have a five-day, four-night educational experience of their choosing as described in the "Host Opportunities" table below.
 These opportunities for broadening each student's knowledge of weed science include visits with industry, government, or university professionals working in field, lab, or extension settings.
 Each recipient will be awarded \$2000 from the WSSA to pay for expenses incurred during his/her experience.